-Nottingham-based events provider Off Limits Corporate Events and Volkswagen Commercial Vehicles teamed up to improve the Amber Valley Borough Council Park on Wednesday 20th July.
+Nottingham-based events provider Off Limits Event Professionals and Volkswagen Commercial Vehicles teamed up to improve the Amber Valley Borough Council Park on Wednesday 20th July.
 Off Limits tailored their Changing Rooms event to the space and the project with the goal of contributing employee time and resources to refresh a popular public space and benefit the local community.
 The Alfreton Park project is a great example of corporate social investment and responsibility.
 This event illustrates how team building can be an incredibly rewarding experience that promotes social and environmental wellbeing as well as core business aims and activities.
 It’s about seeing the company as part of the wider community, rather than as an anonymous, separate entity.

 Volkswagen Commercial Vehicles wanted to do a charity event with a difference and to give something back to local the community.